sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

     </tr>
     <tr>
         <td>PartnerConnector.Name</td>
-        <td>A name you wish to give this instance of your Connector installed within the new or existing account.</td>
+        <td>The name to give this instance of your Connector in the Account.</td>
         <td>Connector Name</td>
     </tr>
     <tr>